CassTheWendigo/JavaTilemapEditor/README.md

 # JavaTilemapEditor
 This is an eclipse project for a java tilemap-editor.<br>
 **Please supply _your own_ tiles.
 This _does not_ come with pre-packaged tiles.**<br>
 Tiles should be placed within the /res/tiles/ folder.
+Folders of tiles can be placed in that directory.<br>

 # Features / Controls